reikathr/adpro-tutorial6/README.md

 <h3>Commit 4 Reflection</h3>
 In this commit, we simulate a slow response by adding another case where the program will take some time to load if it receives the request GET / sleep.
 The slow response happens because due to the program being single-threaded, it can only process one request at a time, so requests basically enter a queue and have to wait for one request to be finished being processed before it can get its turn.
 This simulation shows how bad being single-threaded can be for the program if multiple users try to access it at the same time.

+<h3>Commit 5 Reflection</h3>
+Threadpool is what we can use to implement multithreading.
+The Threadpool is a collection of threads that will run when requests come in.
+The Threadpool has things called Workers that will receive and do jobs (process HTTP requests).
+While a worker is doing its job, another worker will be available to receive and do a different job.